Pdzly/lemmy-block-script/README.md

 ## Usage

     1. Copy `blockScipt.js` somewhere in a texteditor ( something like visual studio code ).
-    2. Edit everything the config
+    2. Edit everything the config above

     // Don't touch anything below this line
     // ------------------------------------